Give a Creative Twist to Trimmed Tresses.

 A perfect example, it gives a contemporary version of 70's chic!
 While the layered cut is modern, the style is reminiscent of the 70's.

 Once you get the layered cut, the rest will be a breeze.
 Starting from damp hair, brush sides towards the face and bangs to taste.
 Apply defrizzing or texturizing cream with fingers.
-With a paddle brush, dry using wide sweeping motions of the brush.
+Get a paddle brush, dry using wide sweeping motions of the brush.
 Use a 1-inch flat iron to straighten and shape sections roughly forwards.